Learn-Devops1/session10/README.md

 # Session10
-We are lerning shell scripting by Raghu
+We are lerning shell scripting by Raghu.